chrisluey/personal-website-2024/README.md

-# Portfolio Website
+# Personal Website 2024

-This is a portfolio website built with Next.js and Tailwind CSS.
-It showcases your skills, projects, and achievements in an elegant and responsive design!
+This is my personal website built with Next.js and Tailwind CSS.
+It is meant to show a bit of my skills, projects, contact info, and who I am as a software developer!

 ## Installation